Remote work is on the rise. Are you ready?

 We’ll cover a variety of common issues including communication, management, scheduling, and recruiting challenges.

-The Lighthouse team is remote, and we’ve been speaking with various remote leaders over the last few months, collecting both public and private stories about the challenges specific to having remote employees.
+The Lighthouse team is remote, and we’ve been speaking with various remote leaders over the past few months, collecting both public and private stories about the challenges specific to having remote employees.

 Consider these guard rails to help you avoid making the same mistakes other leaders have made.
-Some will boost morale and productive, while others will even save you thousands of dollars by avoiding unexpected taxes and fines!
+Some will boost morale and productivity, while others can even save you thousands of dollars by avoiding unexpected taxes and fines!

 1) Managing time zones for your remote employees